-Catalyst Community Developments Society - 501-211 E. Georgia Street, Vancouver, BC V6A 1Z6 604.649 7969 that a public hearing was held disappointed In when out of JUL town.
-We so many people are called this meetings were IN previous 1010 ana that WOUL and hold not +bat all opposed am strong the comments from past meetings will not be recorded.
+Catalyst Community Developments Society - 501-211 E. Georgia Street, Vancouver, BC V6A 1Z6 604.649 7969 that a public hearing was held deeply disappointed In when are out of town.
+We JUL so many people called this meetings were IN previous 1010 ana that WOUL and Church hold not +bat all opposed am strong the comments meetings from past will not be recorded.
 What aspects of the proposal do you like?
 Why?
-Senoirs housing - Affordable WOULD see permanent designation like 10 the ZODING as building SPHIOKS houting only designation changes designation 55 t IF This 01 Impact overflowing schools and demands What would improve the proposal? existing neighbourhood, on all the roads 200A, 200B # 74th Aves Iraffic camma site, as per BUNTrepot.
-TBAVE off catalist into and turn church the church site to deter foot traffic around perimeter fence me 10 less 1Pnse variance application. allow Parking parking stall is a huge problem here
+Senoirs housing - Affordable WOULD see permanent designation like 10 the ZODING as building SPHIOKS houting onk designation changes 55 t designation IF This 01 Impact overflowing schools and demands What would improve the proposal? existing neighbourhood, on all the roads 200A, 200B # 74th Aves Iraffic camma site, as per BUNTrepot.
+TBAVE off catalist into and turn church the church site to deter foot traffic around perimeter fence the 10 less 1Pnse variance application. allow Parking parking stall 15 a huge problem here